hfcs/aaatimer/README.md

 * Action camera supporting SJCAM API over Wifi(tested on SJ4000 Wifi), starting recording at start signal.
   * Wifi status is shown in smiley or X at the end of first row display.
+  * Caveats
+    * Spurious hit signals are observed on NodeMCU when Wifi is disconnected, inevitably mess up current timing session (recommend range officer ordering a reshoot for equipment failure).
+Current workaround shuts off Wifi once disconnect is detected so we can restart new timing session without such issue.
-  * With one caveat: Timer can hang when action camera is unplug right before camera API call dispatch.
+    * Timer can hang when action camera is unplug right before camera API call dispatch.
 For ESP8266 implementation, `AsyncPrinter::connect()` never returns under said circumstances.
 Future hardware(backed by RTOS) or network library may be able to resolve such situation.

 ## Hardware
 * NodeMCU V1.0.